CalyGit/Docker_ML/README.md

 3. Wait as Hugging Face Spaces builds your app automatically after you have uploaded the files.
 4. Access your deployed app using the provided URL.

-For detailed instructions on deploying your app on Hugging Face Spaces, refer to the [Hugging Face Spaces Documentation](https://huggingface.co/docs/spaces).
+Congratulations!
+You have successfully deployed your app on Hugging Face Spaces.

+## Deployed App
+Check out this [example](https://calistus-sepsis-prediction-app.hf.space/docs) of a deployed app on Hugging Face Spaces.

 ## Screenshots

 _API Interface_